 By now, you have probably already concluded that new software was not a problem but rather a solution.
 But, as a lean practitioner, you likely know that people often present their solution as the problem.
 So, for example, “the problem is that our current software doesn’t allow us to properly schedule small sample runs.”

-I found the team in a conference room brainstorming ideas about how to better schedule samples.
-I asked them why their production process was not able to accommodate the interruption of a sample order.
+I found the team in a conference room brainstorming ideas about how to schedule samples better.
+I asked them why their production process could not accommodate the interruption of a sample order.
 No answer.
-I asked what were the steps in the production process and where in that process did the sample order cause a problem.
-After some discussion it was clear that there were many differences in opinion.
+Then, I asked what the production process’s steps were and where the sample order caused a problem in that process.
+After some discussion, it was clear that there were many differences in opinion.

-Together as a team we referenced the map to come to a common understanding of how the process really worked.
-Doing the math with the cycle times and change-over times we had on our map it was easy to see how a sample order that required extra time at one step of the process tended to starve the rest of the production line, causing regular production to fall behind.
+Together as a team, we referenced the map to come to a shared understanding of how the process worked.
+Doing the math with the cycle times and changeover times we had on our map, it was easy to see how a sample order that required extra time at one step of the process tended to starve the rest of the production line, causing regular production to fall behind.

 Again, standing near the production line, we did the mathematical calculations and discovered that adding WIP at one process to buffer the interruption caused by the sample order could keep the line running and on schedule.
 So the team decided to increase the WIP accordingly and experimented with some sample orders that afternoon to see if it worked.

 … the purpose of a value-stream map is to create a shared understanding of a process.

 As we were walking away from the line, one of the team members told me, “It usually take us two days just to do a value-stream map, but you just did one in 20 minutes.”
 I explained that the purpose of a value-stream map is to create a shared understanding of a process.
 My observation of the team’s discussion told me they didn’t have this common understanding and were arguing based on opinions.
 Therefore, we needed to go and see and then draw what we saw so everyone would understand the problem similarly.